 Copyright 2017 Gregory Zeorlin

 The things which influence my art change over time, just as I do.
-But writing poetry, listening to music, trail running and people watching are at the top of the list.
+Writing poetry, listening to music, trail running and people watching are at the top of the list.
 I've had a studio practice for 3 decades now.
-I chased deadlines, sought opportunities and sold my art.
-Throughout this time I've sought to be aware of the chaos, order, mystery and logic which becomes a day, week, month and more.
-This is documented in the various ways I make ideas into something to view, read, hear and sometimes, eat.
-(A homemade pizza or loaf of bread can be a form of art).
+I chase deadlines, seek opportunities and sell my art.
+Throughout this effort I've sought to be aware of the chaos, order, mystery and logic which becomes a day, week, month and eventually, a lifetime.

-I could conclude with a few lines of esoteric "art-speak" but what's the point?
-If you respond to what you find on this website then come back as things always change.
+I could conclude with a few lines of "art-speak" but what's the point?
+If you respond to what you find on this website then come back as things are always changing.

 Here's a link to a past article on my art in The East Texas EGuide: Read article